learnbyexample/scripting_course/README.md

 ## Newsletter

-[learnbyexample weekly](https://learnbyexample.gumroad.com/l/learnbyexample-weekly) — programming resources, tips, tools, free ebooks and more.
+[learnbyexample weekly](https://learnbyexample.gumroad.com/l/learnbyexample-weekly) — programming resources, tools, free ebooks and more.
 This is a free newsletter, delivered every Friday

 <br>